mwmahlberg/m202docker/README.md

 It is equally useful for the equally excellent class "[M102: MongoDB for DBAs][m102]".

 The image holds the current MongoDB release plus the super useful [mtools][mtools] by Thomas Rückstieß.
+Additionally, the [mongo-edu][medu] video download helper script by Przemyslaw Pluta was integrated.

-I created this docker image after I notices that some people have problems running the software required in the various classes of the MongoDB university.
+I created this docker image after I noticed that some people have problems running the software required in the various classes of the MongoDB university.

 ##Installation
 ###Linux